MerchantBanker.ca

 The strongest targets are not simply “food companies.”
 They are companies with regional production capability and national expansion potential.

-Private-label or co-pack partners offer recurring production volume and customer embeddedness.
+Private-label or co-pack partnerOffers recurring production volume and customer embeddedness.Supports B2B revenue stability.

-Eventual strategic buyers may become acquirers once strengthened, financed, or consolidated.
+Eventual strategic buyerCould become an acquirer once strengthened, financed, or consolidated.Supports staged corporate-development mandate.

 9. Buyer and Lender Underwriting Logic

 A buyer will want to know whether the business can grow without breaking operationally.
-A lender will want to know whether cash flow can service debt and whether the collateral, working capital, reporting, and risk controls are adequate.
+A lender will want to know whether cash flow can service debt and whether collateral, working capital, reporting, and risk controls are adequate.

 Therefore, the thesis should not be based only on market growth.
 It should be based on transaction readiness and operational proof.